ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

     and we should validate against type `T` where `T` ≤ `U`.

-In most cases the expected type `U` is `Any`, but for example in the condition of an assertion or if-then-else expression, the expected type is `Bool`.
+In most cases the expected type `U` is `Any`, but for example in the condition of an assertion or if-else expression, the expected type is `Bool`.
 The other case where the expected type can be different, is in let bindings that contain a type annotation.